 Flavours you say?

-- Cocoa and Callebaut chocolate callets for Super chocolate (this is my favourite)
+- Cocoa and Callebaut chocolate callets for Super chocolate (this is my favourite) If it’s just for me, I just throw in a handful of Callets.

 - Fold through salted caramel at the end of churning, sometimes with toasted nuts and the like.

-- Strawberry fresh crushed or coulis
+- Strawberry or other berries: Fresh, crushed or coulis

 I could go on forever with the types I make.
 Basically, it’s whatever I can think up, or I have ingredients for.
 Mind you if you’ve seen my pantry you know the choices are almost endless.
 Hehe hee